 Partners on this Study

-December 2022, DFS Lab and RISE Indonesia
+December 2022, DFS Lab, RISE Indonesia, and Caribou Digital

 The COVID-19 pandemic was devastating to the Indonesian economy and to individuals seeking to earn a living.
 Lockdowns and lack of mobility limited the ability of many small enterprises to sell.
 The impact on platform livelihoods was therefore mixed.
 The ride-hailing sector suffered, leading some drivers to replace ride-sharing with delivery.
 Meanwhile, the pace of digitalization by MSEs increased, with significant jumps in MSE participation on e-commerce platforms.